Nightingale-College/data_engineer_eval/README.md

 Ensure that the repository is public or access is granted to the evaluator.
 The submitted code will be reviewed for coding standards, logical structuring, and adherence to the given tasks.

+Send Pablo an email with your thoughts on what to improve upon for a better solution.
+Do this before you do anything else.